rippedpiracy/docs/Literature/Manga.md

 	- [**Neko**](https://tachiyomi.org/forks/Neko/) - This is a MangaDex specific fork of Tachiyomi and TachiyomiJ2K.
 Contains features specific to Mangadex that those versions cannot offer except for other sources, local sources, and editting manga.
 	- [**TachiyomiJ2K**](https://tachiyomi.org/forks/TachiyomiJ2K/) - This fork takes a new approach to the design of the base app along with several other enhancements.

+- [**Kuro Reader Pro (Cracked APK) (<span style="color:red">Android</span>)**](https://dlandroid.com/kuro-reader-pro-donate-cbz-cbr-cbt-cb7-reader-apk/) - Create your library and have quick access to all of your books.
+You can add as many folders you like and have all of your manga and comics organized alphabetically by year and author series.

 - [**Paperback (<span style="color:red">iOS</span>)**](https://paperback.moe/) - An ad-free manga reader for iOS and iPadOS.
 *<small>Contains additional migration guides if needed.</small>*